nikeshdevkota/Deep-Learning-Lectures/Lesson5.md

 </p>
 * <strong>Fully Connected layer:</strong>
 A convolutional neural network's final layer is a fully linked layer.
 This layer recognizes and categorizes the image objects.

+<h3>What are strides in CNN?</h3>
+Stride is a filter parameter in a neural network that controls the amount of movement in an image or video.
+When the stride of a neural network is set to 1, for example, the filter moves one pixel (or unit) at a time.

 <h3>How to determine the size of a feature map?</h3>
 If an input image has a size of n x n and filters size f x f and p is the Padding amount and s is the Stride, then the dimension of the feature map is given by:
 <p align="center"> Dimension = floor[ ((n-f+2p)/s)+1] x floor[ ((n-f+2p)/s)+1]</p>